jdx/mise/README.md

 Install a plugin

-note that rtx automatically can install plugins when you install a runtime e.g.: `rtx install nodejs@20` will autoinstall the nodejs plugin
+note that rtx automatically can install plugins when you install a runtime e.g.: `rtx install node@20` will autoinstall the node plugin

 This behavior can be modified in ~/.config/rtx/config.toml